-Taking the time now to create a comprehensive succession plan, even if you (or your ED) have no intention to leave, there are many reasons to create a succession plan.
-You may want to take a vacation.
-You may want to develop internal leaders who can step up to a new role.
-Succession plans help you strengthen your organization now through building up effective leaders on the board and staff and creating effective procedures and policies.
+Taking the time now to create a comprehensive succession plan, even if you (or your ED) have no intention to leave, will greatly benefit your nonprofit.
+You will have a strong process in place to develop internal leaders, plus be prepared for an emergency.
+Succession plans help you strengthen your organization now by building up effective leaders on the board and staff and creating effective procedures and policies.

 Successful Transitions is a comprehensive program for organizations that are ready to plan for the future, no matter when they expect a leadership change.
-Each nonprofit participates in three group workshops, receives individual coaching, and has a customized board training on succession planning.
+Each nonprofit participates in group workshops, receives individual coaching, and has a customized board training on succession planning.
 I am planning for a state-wide virtual version in 2021 and am currently looking for interested organizations and funding.
 You can read more about the program here.

 In the summer of 2019, I completed Third Sector Company’s Succession Planner Boot Camp, which provided me with a wide range of resources to help organizations plan for the future.